FinanceLooker [0.0.8]

 • Our centralized procurement group maintains relationships with numerous suppliers of ingredients and packaging By consolidating the purchasing function for our production facilities we believe we procure more competitive arrangements with our suppliers thereby enhancing our ability to compete as an efficient producer of beverages

-• The products we produce and sell are made from various materials including aluminum cans glass and plastic bottles water carbon dioxide juice and flavor concentrates sweeteners cartons and closures We craft a substantial portion of our flavors and concentrates while purchasing the remaining raw materials from multiple suppliers
+• The products we produce are made from various ingredients including water carbon dioxide juice and flavor concentrates and sweeteners and are packaged in aluminum cans glass and plastic bottles and cartons We craft a substantial portion of our flavors and concentrates while purchasing the remaining raw materials from multiple suppliers

 • The production distribution and sale of our products in the United States are subject to the Federal Food Drug and Cosmetic Act the Dietary Supplement Health and Education Act of 1994 the Occupational Safety and Health Act the Clean Air Act the Clean Water Act the Comprehensive Environmental Response Compensation and Liability Act the Resource Conservation and Recovery Act various environmental statutes and various other federal state and local statutes regulating the production transportation sale safety advertising labeling and ingredients of such products We believe that we are in compliance in all material respects with such existing legislation